MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportpofxactivatecomponent.md

 </dl>
 </td>
 <td width="60%">
-TThe adapter or unit does not support PoFx.
+The adapter or unit does not support PoFx.

 </td>
 </tr>